Section, Ovarian Cancer Surgery; Director, Innovative Surgical Technology, Gynecology Service, Department of Surgery

-The main focus of my research has been to establish and evaluate the role of hyperthermic intraperitoneal chemoperfusion (HIPEC) for patients with ovarian cancer.
-HIPEC delivers heated chemotherapy into the abdominal cavity, where it penetrates the diseased tissue directly.
+The main focus of my research has been to establish and evaluate how we can use hyperthermic intraperitoneal chemoperfusion (HIPEC) to improve outcomes for women with advanced ovarian cancer.
+HIPEC delivers heated chemotherapy into the abdominal cavity, where it attacks the diseased tissue directly.
+I am also involved in patient-centered research, in which we ask patients to evaluate how we are doing and provide suggestions on what we can do improve the treatment experience.
+The goal of this research is to make communication between physicians and patients after surgery easier, and ultimately help patients recover faster.